 On January 1, 2008, KfW IPEX-Bank, a limited liability corporation (Gesellschaft mit beschränkter Haftung) formed as a wholly owned subsidiary of KfW, commenced operations as a legally independent entity, thus satisfying the requirements set forth in the understanding with the European Commission.
 KfW IPEX-Bank conducts those export and project finance activities which the European Commission deemed to fall outside the scope of KfW's promotional activities directly and on its own behalf.
-KfW provides funding for KfW IPEX Bank at market rates based on the ratings assigned to KfW IPEX-Bank by international rating agencies.
-The permitted promotional export and project finance activities are conducted by KfW IPEX-Bank in its own name on behalf of KfW on a trust basis.
-In accordance with the understanding with the European Commission, KfW IPEX-Bank obtained a banking license and is subject to the German Banking Act (Gesetz über das Kreditwesen or "KWG") and the corporate tax regime.

-Supervision
+Supervision and Regulation

-Under the KfW Law, the Federal Ministry of Finance, in consultation with the Federal Ministry of Economics and Technology, supervises KfW and has the power to adopt all measures necessary to safeguard the compliance of KfW's business operations with applicable laws, KfW's by-laws and other regulations (Rechtsaufsicht, legal supervision).
-Subject to the foregoing, the Federal Ministry of Finance, in its role as legal supervisory authority, does not have the right to influence business decisions made by KfW's Executive Board or Board of Supervisory Directors.
-KfW's overall activities are supervised by its Board of Supervisory Directors, which consists of seven Federal Ministers, seven appointees of each of the two houses of Parliament, the Bundesrat and the Bundestag, and representatives of various sectors and institutions of the German economy.
+The Federal Ministry of Finance, acting in consultation with the Federal Ministry for Economic Affairs and Energy, exercises legal supervision (Rechtsaufsicht) over KfW, i.e., it supervises KfW's compliance with applicable law and may adopt all necessary measures to ensure such compliance.
+Legal supervision primarily comprises supervision of compliance with the KfW Law and KfW's By-Laws, but also with all other applicable laws and regulations except for certain provisions of bank regulatory law.
+KfW's overall activities are supervised by its Board of Supervisory Directors, which consists of Federal Ministers, appointees of each of the two houses of Parliament, the Bundesrat and the Bundestag, and representatives of various sectors and institutions of the German economy.